Skip to content

 • Secret & PII redaction — strip credentials, keys and personal data before they ever reach a model.

-• Prompt-injection defense — detect and neutralize indirect injection in tool output.
+• Prompt-injection & tool-poisoning defense — detect and neutralize indirect injection in tool outputand in tool definitions (descriptions/schemas): strip invisible/bidi unicode, redact injected phrases, and flag tools that shadow another server's name.

 • Content policy — deny-lists, safety filters and HTML sanitization.